 Melanie is often instructed in employment cases with a pensions element, including claims for enhanced redundancy pay.
 Notable cases include:

 - Martin v.
 South Bank University (C-4/01) ECR I-12859 ECJ: claims relating to early retirement benefits;

 - Smith v.
-South Wales Fire Rescue Service Appeal no CF136/2012 2 May 2013, an appeal to the High Court from a decision of the Pensions Ombudsman on whether certain allowances paid to regular firefighters were pensionable;
+South Wales Fire Rescue Service Appeal no CF136/, an appeal to the High Court from a decision of the Pensions Ombudsman on whether certain allowances paid to regular firefighters were pensionable;

 - Stevens v.
-Chief Constable of West Yorkshire Police, Leeds County Court, February 2011: entitlement to sick pay under the Police Regulations 2003.
+Chief Constable of West Yorkshire Police, Leeds County Court: entitlement to sick pay under the Police Regulations 2003.

 Melanie has represented and advised employers and employees in relation to internal disciplinary proceedings.
 She recently acted for a well-known university in internal grievance and disciplinary proceedings involving a very senior member of its academic staff.